JoyelTheDev/aidsfuscator/README.md

 ```
 aidsfuscator.jar
 workspace
+|- aidsfuscator-api.jar
 |- config.json
+|- initOrder.java
+|- references.json
 \- exclusions.json
 ```

 ### What not to do
 - Do not run it with `java -jar aidsfuscator --config=workspace/config.json --exclusions=workspace/exclusions.json`.
 Aidsfuscator automatically prefixes `workspace/` before any workspace item, that isn't the libs folder or input file.

+### Aidsfuscator API
+Starting from v2.9.0, Aidsfuscator now has an API JAR file with a few annotations.
+This JAR can be added to your projects dependencies and you can annotate methods, fields and classes with these annotations to exclude them from obfuscation.
+These annotations get removed in the Aidsfuscators post-processor.

 ## Using the obfuscator
 ### Exclusions and inclusions